 - 1 teaspoon baking soda

-- 1 cup (8 ounces) cold unsalted butter
+- 1 cup (8 ounces) cold unsalted butter, plus more for the baking sheet

 - 1. Preheat the oven to 350°F (175°C).
-Lightly grease a baking sheet or line it with parchment paper.
+Lightly butter a baking sheet or line it with parchment paper.

-- 2. Measure the flour, sugar, baking powder, salt, and baking soda into a bowl with high sides or the bowl of a stand mixer and whisk to combine.
+- 2. Dump the flour, sugar, baking powder, salt, and baking soda into a large bowl with high sides or the bowl of a stand mixer and whisk to combine.

 - 3. Dice the butter into 1/2-inch cubes.
-Use your hands or the paddle attachment of the stand mixer on low speed to blend the butter into the dry ingredients until the texture of the flour changes from silky to mealy.
+Use your hands or the paddle attachment of the stand mixer on low speed, blend the butter into the dry ingredients until the texture of the flour changes from silky to mealy.
 There should still be dime- to quarter-size pieces of butter remaining.
-If you’re preparing the dough the night before, cover the bowl with plastic wrap and chill overnight; otherwise proceed with the recipe.
+(You can cover the bowl with plastic wrap and refrigerate the biscuit dough overnight.)

-- 4. Make a well in the flour mixture and pour in 1 cup of the buttermilk in one addition.
-Gently mix the dough just until it comes together; it will look rough.
+- 4. Make a well in the flour mixture and pour in 1 cup buttermilk all at once.
+Gently mix the dough just until it comes together.
+It will look sorta rough and scrappy.
 Scrape the dough from the sides and bottom of the bowl, then add another 1/4 cup buttermilk and mix again to incorporate any floury scraps.
-The majority of the dough will come together, on the paddle if you are using a stand mixer.
+The majority of the dough will come together on the paddle if you’re using a stand mixer.
 Stop mixing while there are still visible chunks of butter and floury patches.
 The dough should come out of the bowl in 2 to 3 large, messy clumps, leaving only some small scraps and flour around the sides of the bowl.
 If the dough is visibly dry and crumbly, add up to 1/4 cup more buttermilk, 1 tablespoon at a time, mixing no more than one rotation after each addition.

 - 7. Bake for 35 to 40 minutes, rotating the pan halfway through the baking time.
 The jammers should be a deep golden brown.